inkyblackness/ss-specs/levelObjects/Actions.md

 If the specified object is currently displayed in the "Data" MFD, close it and return to previous display.

-> This change is used only once to close the keypad panel from the reactor if an invalid combination is entered.
+> This hack is used only once to close the keypad panel from the reactor if an invalid combination is entered.

 #### Hack Action Type 15: Earth destruction by laser

-This change has no parameters (all 12 bytes 0x00) and lets the player receive the message about the fired laser.
+This hack has no parameters (all 12 bytes 0x00) and lets the player receive the message about the fired laser.
 The game continues after the message has played.
 Images and text are hardcoded.

-#### Hack Action Type 16: Change Object Type Global
+#### Hack Action Type 16: Change Critter Type Global

-**Change Object Type Global Action Details** (16 byte)
+**Change Critter Type Global Action Details** (16 byte)

-    0000  int32      Object type - 0x00CCSSTT
+    0000  int32      Critter type - 0x00CCSSTT
     0004  byte       New type
     0005  [7]byte    Unused

-This state change morphs all objects of given object type in the level and changes their type to the given one.
+This hack morphs all critters of given object type in the level and changes their type to the given one.
 Class and subclass stay the same.
 Stats, such as healthpoints, are maintained as well.

+If ```new type``` specifies a value greater than ```0x0F```, the object will be destroyed.

 ### Action Type 21: Set Critter State